-The General Objectives for the Undergraduate Medical Program are outlined in the following document and a Learning Charter outlines key commitments of students, instructors and the institution for providing an effective learning environment.
+The General Objectives for the Undergraduate Medical Program are outlined in the following document.

-The Student Mistreatment Policy is a key document to read and refer to for faculty and students to ensure a safe and harassment free environment.
+The mistreatment, discrimination, and harassment policy is a key document to read and refer to for faculty and students to ensure a safe working and learning environment.

 Psychiatry is a core program within the undergraduate medical curriculum.
-Phase A & B include multidisciplinary lectures and small group sessions which may include members of the Department of Psychiatry as part of the learning experience.
+Pre-clerkship (years 1 and 2) includes multidisciplinary lectures and small group sessions which include members of the Department of Psychiatry as part of the learning experience.

 There are also opportunities for students in this part of their training to “shadow” clinicians in their offices or in the hospital.
-For information on how to organize “shadowing” contact the Psychiatry Undergraduate Office.
+For information on how to organize “shadowing” contact the Psychiatry Undergraduate Office as listed below.

-The Junior Undergraduate Rotating Student Internship (JURSI) program is the Clinical Clerkship of Undergraduate Medical Education.
-Psychiatry provides a 6 week core rotation for all medical students in their third or fourth medical years.
+Psychiatry is one of the core clerkship rotations.
+Psychiatry provides a 6 week core rotation for all Year 3 medical students.
 In addition we also provide electives for all students interested in furthering their experience in Psychiatry.
 The clinical clerkship is situation at three sites, which include Saskatoon, Regina and Prince Albert.

 The goal is to provide a varied and exciting experience in Psychiatry.
 We are fortunate enough to have one of the most varied programs in the country with opportunities that include: adult psychiatry, child psychiatry, consultation liaison psychiatry, geriatric psychiatry, forensic psychiatry, inpatient/outpatient care and emergency psychiatric services.
 In addition to the clinical exposure and training, there are seminars and tutorials from many of our dedicated consultants and psychiatry residents.
 This experience often includes one-to-one clinical teaching by faculty and residents.
 Evaluations occur through One-45 and include a mid-term and final evaluation.

-For more information on our clerkship or setting up an elective, please contact our Undergraduate Medical Education Assistant undergraduate medical education assistant.
+For more information on our clerkship or setting up an elective, please contact our Undergraduate Medical Office:

-The Residency training program at the University of Saskatchewan is a Royal College of Physician and Surgeons accreditated five year program designed to prepare trainees to practice general adult psychiatry or one of the subspecialties.
+The Residency training program at the University of Saskatchewan is a Royal College of Physician and Surgeons accredited five-year program designed to prepare trainees to practice general adult psychiatry, or prepare trainees for subspecialty training.
 Our strengths include dedicated and engaged teaching faculty, cohesive resident cohort that actively participate in program development and review, and a diversified, distributed learning experience.